NxRLab/gibbot/Code/PIC_Projects/PIC32/PIC32Serial.X/README.md

 This code enables a PIC32 to act as a pass-through serial port for the Gibbot dsPIC.
 It is a modified version of talkingPIC.c found in the ME 333 stock code.
+This code has only been tested on the NOV 2013 NDM version of the NU32 dev board.

 # CHANGES
 The following additions/modifications have been made to the code: